dyweb/gommon/doc/attribution.md

 # Attribution & Comparison

 Gommon is inspired by many awesome libraries.
-However, we chose to reinvent the wheel for most of them.
+However, we chose to reinvent the wheel for most functionalities.
-Doing so allow us to shrink codebase, introduce break changes frequently, unify error handling and logging.
+Doing so allow us to introduce break changes frequently ...

 ## errors

-- [pkg/errors](https://github.com/pkg/errors) it can not introduce breaking change, but `WithMessage` and `WithStack` is annoying
+- [pkg/errors](https://github.com/pkg/errors) it cannot introduce breaking change, but `WithMessage` and `WithStack` is annoying
-  - see [#54](https://github.com/dyweb/gommon/issues/54) and [errors/doc](errors/doc) about other error packages
+  - see [#54](https://github.com/dyweb/gommon/issues/54) and [errors/doc](../errors/doc) about other error packages
-  - https://github.com/pkg/errors/pull/122 for check existing stack before attach new one
+  - https://github.com/pkg/errors/pull/122 implemented checking existing stack before attach new one
 - [uber-go/multierr#21]( https://github.com/uber-go/multierr/issues/21) for return bool after append
 - [hashicorp/go-multierror](https://github.com/hashicorp/go-multierror) for `ErrorOrNil`